Updated June 10, 2021

 - Call the emergency maintenance number after hours/weekends at 519-650-4759 (please review list of items that constitutes after hours/week-end emergencies at http://www.housingcambridge.com/after-hours-emergency-maintenance)

 Other Processes, Services and Resources

-For rent payment options during COVID-19, please read Update #2 and Update #5.
+Update #3 provides details of our office closure.
 Please note that our office is now closed to walk-in visits.
-You can read the Update #3 to learn how to access all of our services during this closure.
-Update #6 provides links to a variety of personal supports that can be helpful as we learn to cope with the changes brought on by this pandemic.
+For rent payment options during COVID-19, please follow the Update #2 and Update #5 link.
+Update #6 provides information on a variety of personal supports that can be helpful as we learn to cope with the changes brought on by this pandemic.

 Finally we have provided a link to the Region of Waterloo Community Services COVID-19 Services bulletin and Resources for Older Adults, as provided by the Cambridge Council on Aging.